The Jenison Band Program

 SETH JUSTICE, ASSISTANT DIRECTOR OF BANDS

-Trevor Kline is the Assistant Director of Bands for Jenison Public Schools.
-Prior to teaching at Jenison, Trevor was Director of Bands at Newaygo Public Schools.
-Trevor earned his Bachelor of Music Education degree from Alma College and was a performer and arranger for the Percussion Ensemble, Symphony Orchestra, Marching Band, Wind Ensemble and Jazz Band.
-Trevor's teaching responsibilities at Jenison include the Symphonic Band, Concert Band, and assisting with the Marching Band, as well as team-teaching the 6th, 7th and 8th grade bands.
-Trevor is an active performer and clinician as a percussionists in the Grand Rapids area, and throughout Michigan.
-Trevor enjoys spending time with his family and friends, golfing, & coffee.
+Seth Justice is the Assistant Director of Bands at Jenison High School.
+Prior to teaching at Jenison, Seth was the Director of Bands at Shawnee Local Schools in Lima, Ohio from 2016-2018.
+Seth earned Bachelor of Music Education and Bachelor of Music in Tuba Performance degrees from The Ohio State University.
+At Ohio State, Seth was involved with the Marching Band, Wind Symphony, Symphonic Band, Athletic Band, and Symphonic Choir.
+Seth's teaching responsibilities at Jenison include the Symphonic Band, Concert Band, assisting with the Marching Band, as well as team-teaching the 6th, 7th and 8th grade bands.
+When not involved with music, Seth enjoys watching and playing sports, cooking, baking, and hiking/exploring.

 Anne Gembis, junior high band director

 Anne Gembis began teaching band at Jenison Junior High School in 2005.
 Mrs. Gembis earned her Bachelors in Music Education from Western Michigan University and holds a Masters Degree in Music from Southern Oregon University.
 Anne’s primary responsibilities in the Jenison Bands are the 6th, 7th, and 8th grade bands.
 The Jenison Junior High Bands consistently receive top ratings at festivals.
 When Anne is not teaching, she enjoys running, traveling, cooking, and spending time with her husband, Zach, and two young daughters, Claire and Lydia.